laobubu/HyperMD/README.md

 -------------------------------------------------------
 [CodeMirror]: https://codemirror.net/   A powerful text editor for the browser.
 [RequireJS]:  http://requirejs.org/   A JavaScript AMD module loader.
-[MathJax]:  https://www.mathjax.org/  A JavaScript display engine for mathematics.
+[MathJax]:  https://www.mathjax.org/  A display engine for mathematics.
+[marked]:   https://github.com/chjj/marked/  A markdown parser and compiler.
 [laobubu]:  https://laobubu.net/  The author of HyperMD.
 [^1]: Ctrl+Click works too, but will jump to the footnote if exists.
 [^2]: Languages as many as CodeMirror supports.